hasii2011/code-ally-advanced/README.md

 to monitor their terms of service.

-Any use of this project's code by GitHub Copilot, past or present, is done without my permission.
-I do not consent to GitHub's use of this project's code in Copilot.
+Any use of this project's code by GitHub Copilot, past or present, is done without our permission.
+We do not consent to GitHub's use of this project's code in Copilot.

-A repository owner may opt out of Copilot by changing Settings --> GitHub Copilot.

-I have done so.